chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/deepseek-deepseek-chat/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

         return out;
     }

+    /**
+     * Packs maximum inscribed circles within the given shape using the Largest
+     * Empty Circle (LEC) algorithm.
+     * <p>
+     * This method finds and returns the maximum inscribed circles with a radius
+     * equal to or larger than the specified minimum radius.
+It uses a tolerance
+     * value to control the accuracy of the LEC algorithm.
+     *
+     * @param shape     The input shape to pack maximum inscribed circles within.
+     * @param minRadius The minimum allowed radius for the inscribed circles.
+     * @param tolerance The tolerance value to control the LEC algorithm's accuracy.
+     *                  Higher values yield faster results but lower accuracy.
+A
+     *                  value of a 1 is good staring point.
+     * @return A list of PVector objects representing the centers (.x, .y) and radii
+     *         (.z) of the maximum inscribed circles.
+     */
     public static List<PVector> maximumInscribedPack(PShape shape, double minRadius, double tolerance) {
         tolerance = Math.max(0.01, tolerance);
         minRadius = Math.max(0.01, minRadius);